We’re a small, diversified family farm operation. The proprietors, Tony and Barclay live in an energy efficient straw bale home constructed in 2001.

 In 2010 we completed the installation of a 52-panel solar array that generates 10kW of solar energy.
 This system produces enough alternative, sustainable energy to run the entire farm operation.
 This installation was made possible through a rebate from our cooperative electricity provider, San Miguel Power Assn. and through a grant from the US Department of Agriculture.

-The bakery, once housed on the farm, was sold in 2018 to Julie and James Thorneycroft.
-Thorneycroft Kitchen and Bakery is located in downtown Norwood in a beautifully restored historic building.
+The bakery, once housed on the farm, was sold in 2018 to Julie Thorneycroft.
+Thorneycroft Kitchen and Bakery is located in downtown Norwood and sells amazing baked goods at the Telluride Farmers Market.
 Go check ’em out!

 The farm is the home to one of Colorado’s Western Slope only State-approved and inspected poultry processing facility.
 This assures you that our pastured poultry products — the chickens and the turkeys — are only handled by us, from chick to the freezer, eliminating any doubt that your poultry is the healthiest available.